FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

   - Description: Parameter that was varied between measurements.
 - static_parameters
   - Type: Parameters
-  - Description: Parameter object with attributes that do not change during the experiment or measurement series.
+  - Description: Object containing static parameters of the experiment.
 - measurements
   - Type: Measurement[]
-  - Description: Each single measurement is contained in one `measurement` object.
+  - Description: Container for all measurements done for the experiment.
 - analysis
   - Type: Analysis[]
-  - Description: Analysis procedure and parameters.
+  - Description: Container for all analysis steps and parameters.
 - results
   - Type: Result
-  - Description: List of final results calculated from measurements done for the experiment.
+  - Description: Container for the results of the experiment.

 ### Parameters